 For video editors, finding the perfect piece of music for your production can be a challenge.
-Having your film scored can be as expensive as the entire project was to produce, especially for low to no budget creators.
-SoundCloud is a goldmine of undiscovered and free to use music, with artists that want their music used.
+Having your film scored can be as expensive as the entire project was to produce, especially for low to no-budget creators.
+SoundCloud is a goldmine of undiscovered and free-to-use music, with artists that want their music used.

 Part 1: What is SoundCloud?

 The idea for this type of platform wasn’t exactly original, with YouTube having launched a full 3 years earlier.
-However, while YouTube caters more to the filmmakers and vloggers, music artists needed a way to share their content without having to include visuals.
-SoundCloud’s music library filled that gap and has become as essential to the industry.
+However, while YouTube caters more to filmmakers and vloggers, music artists needed a way to share their content without having to include visuals.
+SoundCloud’s music library filled that gap and has become essential to the industry.

 Part 2: What is Royalty Free or Copyright Free?

-Before we show you how to find the wealth of music available on SoundCloud, let’s quickly discuss what the term royalty free means, and what it might mean for your production.
+Before we show you how to find the wealth of music available on SoundCloud, let’s quickly discuss what the term royalty-free means, and what it might mean for your production.

 Every piece of music ever produced will have copyrights attached to it.
 If someone wants to use the track, they may have to pay royalties depending on the license.
 Royalties are essentially a fee for each instance the track is aired or streamed.
 You don’t need to be Sheldon Cooper to work out that this can get incredibly costly.

 ‘Royalty free’ means there will be no royalties (ongoing fees) in association with the use of the track.
-Sometimes you will still need to pay for royalty free tracks, but this would be a one-off fee for use in a particular project.
+Sometimes you will still need to pay for royalty-free tracks, but this would be a one-off fee for use in a particular project.
 In this guide, we will show you how to source music that falls under the Creative Commons licensing, which we will explain a little later.